Adam Cheyer

 Adam Cheyer (born c.
 1966) is a co-founder of Siri Inc. and formerly a director of engineering in the iPhone group at Apple.

 Early life and education

 Cheyer attended Sharon High School, in Sharon, Massachusetts.
 After graduating in 1984, Cheyer earned a bachelor's degree in computer science from Brandeis University in 1988, and a master's degree in computer science and artificial intelligence from UCLA in 1993.

 Career

 Prior to Siri, he was a computer scientist and project director in SRI International's Artificial Intelligence Center, where he was the Chief Architect on the CALO project.
 Cheyer was also a member of the founding team at Change.org and a founder of Sentient Technologies (formerly Genetic Finance).

 Adam left the Siri team in 2012 and founded Viv Labs, which was acquired by Samsung in 2016.

+After leaving Samsung, Adam Cheyer co-founded GamePlanner.AI with Siamak Hodjat, which was acquired by Airbnb in late 2023.
+As of May 2024, Adam is the VP of AI Experience at Airbnb.